ncatlab/nlab-content/pages/3182.md

 In fact, this is true even for [[Lie ∞-groupoid]]s, i.e. [[∞-stack]]s on [[Diff]]: the homotopy invariant ones model plain [[topological space]]s.

-This provides a useful resolution of [[topological space]]s that often helps to disentangle the twoo different roles played by a topological space: on the one hand as a model for an [[∞-groupoid]], in the other as a [[locale]].
+This provides a useful resolution of [[topological space]]s that often helps to disentangle the two different roles played by a topological space: on the one hand as a model for an [[∞-groupoid]], in the other as a [[locale]].

 ### Details